Evan White: Los Angeles Angels

 On December 3, 2023, the Mariners traded White, Marco Gonzales, and Jarred Kelenic to the Atlanta Braves for Jackson Kowar and Cole Phillips.
-On December 7, White was removed from the 40–man roster and sent outright to Triple–A. The next day, the Braves traded White and Tyler Thomas to the Los Angeles Angels for David Fletcher and Max Stassi.
-He elected free agency on November 6, 2025.
+On December 7, White was removed from the 40-man roster and sent outright to Triple-A. The next day, the Braves traded White and Tyler Thomas to the Los Angeles Angels for David Fletcher and Max Stassi.
+He made only two appearances for the rookie-level Arizona Complex League Angels during the 2024 season, going 0-for-2 with one walk.

+White did not make an appearance for the Angels organization in 2025.
+He elected free agency following the season on November 6.

 Personal life

-White and his wife, Kari, married in December 2019.
+White and his wife married in December 2019.